 Advice on PSPs and the services provided by them is available in the Guide for users of property services providers in Ireland.
 This guide provides information on what to expect when using a licensed PSP.
 PSP’s should behave professionally when delivering their services and follow the regulations and Code of Practice set out for the industry.

 When a property owner uses a PSP to sell, let or manage a property, the PSP must give them a Property Services Agreement (PSA) or Letter of Engagement (LOE).
 This is a legal requirement.
 The PSA or LOE is an agreed contract between the PSP and their client.
 The document should clearly outline what property services are being provided and all costs involved.
 A PSA or LOE is a legal and binding contract between the agent and their client.

 Further information and a sample of a Property services agreement (PSA) or letter of engagement (LOE) is available on the PSRA website.

 Complaints and compensation

 Anyone can make a complaint against a licensed PSP about improper conduct, which happened when the PSP was providing a property service.
 These complaints are made to the PSRA.
+There are minimum standards (pdf) and a Code of Practice (pdf) outlining how PSP’s should behave when delivering their services, and these are used when investigating complaints.
 Information about how complaints are investigated, and how to use the complaint form is available on the PRSA website.